 Europe is one of the most amazing places to travel.
 The variety of languages, cultures, history and food all squeezed into one, easy to navigate landmass make it the perfect place to backpack around or live for a while and explore through weekend getaways.
 The only drawback is the cost.

 Europe is by no means a budget backpackers paradise but there are many ways to cut costs and still enjoy everything this amazing continent has to offer.
-The major and unavoidable costs on any trip are transport, food and accommodation.'Heading East' and 'travelling in off-peak seasons' will certainly cut the costs of any trip but not everyone is that flexible.
+The major and unavoidable costs on any trip are transport, food and accommodation.'Heading East' and 'travelling Europe in the off season' are great ways to cut the costs of any trip.
+But if you have to go to Europe in the summer there are still ways to save money.
 So here's a breakdown of some ways to travel Europe on a budget.
 From saving a few euros here and there to doing it on an extreme budget.

 Before you set out you can be saving money.
 Skyscanner is my go-to for flights as is has a variety of easy to use functions which let you look at nearby airports, prices over different days and flights to wherever is cheapest.
 Make sure to use it in an incognito window so it doesn't see your search history and bump up the prices (it's a real thing!)

-In Europe, hitchhiking is the ultimate free way to get around.
+Hitchhiking in Europe is the ultimate free way to get around.
 In most countries it is accepted and relatively easy to get a ride.
 Make sure you're at a point that is easy to pull over and carry some cardboard to make signs for your direction or next destination.
 Make sure to look clean and friendly and you'll have no problems travelling between cities for free.
 The amount of traffic in Europe means there are almost always people going your way.
-We even hitchhiked out of London city centre.
-You can read about our adventure here.
+We even hitchhiked out of London city centre!

 Rome2rio is another great website for searching cheap travel methods.
 Simply type in your location and destination and it will tell you all the ways of getting there with a rough price.